oxizen/babel-plugin-less-for-styled-components/README.md

 - When registering this plug-in, it must be registered before `babel-plugin-styled-components`.

-detecting templates function is from [styless](https://github.com/jean343/styless.git).
+detecting template function is from [styless](https://github.com/jean343/styless.git).